manuu1999/Ex3_NLTK-Transformers-TextTasks_MultiMediaRetrieval/README.md

-# Practical Project: Text Analytics with NLTK and Transformers
+# Practical Project 2: Text Analytics with NLTK and Transformers
 ## Short Introduction
 This project demonstrates various text analytics tasks using NLTK and Transformers.
 The tasks were implemented in Python using PyCharm as the development environment.
 The dataset used for tasks B and C is the IMDB Top 1000 Movies Dataset from Kaggle.